-Based in Switzerland, the formerly British brand Arnold & Son builds on the legacy of its founding father John Arnold who used to make watches for King George III (1738-1820) and his court.
+Based in Switzerland, the former British brand Arnold & Son builds on the legacy of its founding father John Arnold who used to make watches for King George III (1738-1820) and his court.
 This particular Arnold & Son HMS1 Royal Blue (Ref.
-1LCAP.U02A.C110A) model is claimed to be inspired by a half-quarter repeater that was made almost 240 years ago.
+1LCAP.U02A.C110A) is claimed to be inspired by a half-quarter repeater that was made almost 240 years ago.

 The source of the timekeeper’s inspiration shows in the finish of the dial.
 Its engine-turned guilloche pattern is elegantly painted with multiple layers of lacquer of the noblest hue of royal blue.
-Besides looking great, the chosen color also serves as a very nice background for the hour and minute hands radically increasing readability of the HMS1.
+Besides looking great, the chosen color also serves as a nice background for the hour and minute hands radically increasing the readability of the HMS1.

 According to the brand’s press release, the HMS1 Royal Blue is powered by their “exclusive” A&S1001 hand-wound movement.
-Measuring 30 millimeters in diameter and less than 3 millimeters thick, this tiny, hand-decorated engine features whole 80 hours of guaranteed power reserve that come courtesy of its two-barrel winding system.
+Measuring 30 millimeters in diameter and less than 3 millimeters thick, this tiny, hand-decorated engine features whole 80 hours of guaranteed power reserve that comes courtesy of its two-barrel winding system.

 As far as I know, Arnold & Son doesn’t make its own movements in the strict meaning of the word, so this particular caliber must be, as usual, created by the Swiss-based La Joux Perret manufacture, which, too, owned by the same The British Masters group that also happens to own A&S.